Blendify/blender-manual/trunk/blender_docs/manual/editors/outliner.rst

 ============

 Show the context menu for a data-block with :kbd:`RMB` on the icon or name.
-Depending on the type of the pre-selected data-block(s), you will have all or part of the following options:
+Depending on the type of the preselected data-block(s), you will have all or part of the following options:

 Copy/Paste
    Copy/pastes selected data-blocks.